 Visits from distinguished artists and lecturers as well as a widely varied program of exhibitions in the Boston University Art Galleries broaden and enrich each student’s educational experience.
 Student-run galleries—the Commonwealth Gallery and Gallery 5—provide undergraduate and graduate students with the opportunity to propose and present exhibitions.
 The Artist Development Series jump-starts students’ art careers by providing panel discussions by prominent arts professionals and offering a range of workshops on topics ranging from how to write a grant to how to build a professional online gallery.

-Facilities available for graduate students include a computer lab, media room, welding shop, wood shop, art education resource repository, and painting, drawing, printmaking, ceramics, and photography studios.
-All graduate painters and sculptors have individual studios, and graduate graphic designers have both individual and shared workspaces.
+Facilities available for graduate students include a media lab, welding shop, wood shop, art education resource repository, and painting, drawing, printmaking, ceramics, and photography studios.
+All MFA students have individual studios or workspaces.

 The intellectual and cultural resources of BU and other leading universities in town, combined with internationally renowned art museums, galleries, theatres, and orchestras, make for a stimulating, challenging, and inspiring environment.
 Students do not merely observe the Boston art scene, but work in the midst of it, redefining it with their perspective, vision, and energy.